OmarElbaroudy/scalable-payment-system/README.md

 ### Technical details

-To achieve scalability a sharding protocol was used where the network was divided into smaller committees each committee stores it's own part of the decentralized ledger and process a fraction of the incoming transactions.
+To achieve scalability a sharding protocol was used where the network was divided into smaller committees each committee stores its own part of the decentralized ledger and process a fraction of the incoming transactions.

 Cross-shard transactions are supported to verify transactions that should be validated by several committees.